AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

     // extract the user Bearer token from the Authorization header const token = getBearerToken(params);

-    // Call OpenAI (DALL.E 2) API to generate an image using image description const generatedImageURL = await generateImageUsingOpenAI(params);
+    // Call OpenAI (DALL·E 2) API to generate an image using image description const generatedImageURL = await generateImageUsingOpenAI(params);
     logger.info(`Generated image using OpenAI API and url is : ${generatedImageURL}`);